Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 If the website in contiunousy slow, people might not want to use it at all.

 So what does this have to do with distributed tracing?
-Well as it turns out, everything!
+Well as it turns out, a whole bunch!
-Distributed tracing allows for break down of the latency tree in a micro-service archetecture.
+Distributed tracing allows for break down of the latency tree in a micro-service architecture.
 Essentally, a profiler, such as [yourkit](https://www.yourkit.com/), for web-service suite.
+It enables a more granular break down of the calls that are made and how long each one takes when an interaction with a service occurs.
+Allowing for a more clear picture as to where things can be optimized for every transaction.

+Continuing off of the previous example: we have Service Alpha.
+Service Alpha has a dependencies on both Service Bravo and Service Charlie.
+Charlie has a dependency Service Zulu.
+We know that it takes around 100ms (with the occasional tail latency of 1000ms), but do not know the break down of time spent with dependent interacting with one another.
+For instance, it might be the case that Alpha, Bravo, and Charlie all repsond in a reasonable amount of time of lets say 10ms.
+It might be Zulu that takes an average of 70ms, with a chance of being bogged down and taking 930ms.
+This currently is all conjecture at the moment.
+There exits many cool tools and methodologies that allow for this kind of insight.